Opser vs. ChatGPT

 ChatGPTLimitedAnswers you copy-paste into real tools

-ChatGPTNot supportedCustom GPTs ≠ internal apps with their own UI and data
+ChatGPTNot supportedCustom GPTs, not apps with their own UI and data

-Approvals & guardrailsControl what agents can do unattended
+Approvals & guardrailsControl what AI can do unattended

 Best-fit guidance